PangyourQA/Stock-Price-Prediction-CNN-BiLSTM-MTST/README.md

 ---

 ## Repository Structure
-data_preprocessing.py: Downloads, cleans, and preprocesses stock data.
+- data_preprocessing.py: Downloads, cleans, and preprocesses stock data.

-model_training.py: Builds and trains the CNN-BiLSTM and MTST models.
+- model_training.py: Builds and trains the CNN-BiLSTM and MTST models.

-evaluation.py: Evaluates the models and generates visualizations.
+- evaluation.py: Evaluates the models and generates visualizations.

-requirements.txt: Lists the required Python libraries.
+- requirements.txt: Lists the required Python libraries.
+- README.md: Explains the project and how to run the code.

 README.md: Explains the project and how to run the code.
 ---